 An unsuccessful bid to join the Scottish Football League was followed by a brief spell in the Northern Counties League and then six years in North Regional League.

-In 1968 Gateshead became founder members of the Northern Premier League but their stay in the new competition lasted only two years.
+In 1968 Gateshead became founder members of the Northern Premier League, but their stay in the new competition lasted only two years.

-Finishing as runners-up the Tynesiders then two seasons in the Midland League until in 1973, seven leagues and 43 years after its inception, Gateshead AFC ceased to exist.
+Finishing as runners-up the Tynesiders then had two seasons in the Midland League until in 1973, seven leagues and 43 years after its inception, Gateshead AFC ceased to exist.

 A new club called Gateshead Town played the following season in the local Northern Combination League but, astonishingly, history was soon to repeat itself.